grafana/agent/docs/sources/flow/reference/components/otelcol.processor.memory_limiter.md

 soft limit, the processor component drops data and returns errors to the preceding components in the pipeline.
 When usage exceeds the hard limit, the processor forces a garbage collection in order to try and free memory.
-When usage drops below the soft limit, no data is dropped and no forced garbage collection is performed.
+When usage is below the soft limit, no data is dropped and no forced garbage collection is performed.

 > **NOTE**: `otelcol.processor.memory_limiter` is a wrapper over the upstream